 A cluster is supported with as many as 64 nodes, of which as many as 16 can be server-capable administration nodes.
-(See "Initial Configuration Requirements and Recommendations" on page 103.)

 A cluster in which both CXFS and FailSafe are run (known as coexecution) is supported with a maximum of 64 nodes, as many as 8 of which can run FailSafe.
 The administration nodes must run IRIX; FailSafe is not supported on Linux nodes.
 Even when running with FailSafe, there is only one pool and one cluster.
-See "Overview of FailSafe Coexecution" on page 39, for further configuration details.
+See "Overview of FailSafe Coexecution" on page 38, for further configuration details.